decipher2k/Unstable-Confusion/README.md

 # Unstable-Confusion
-A simple GUI for stable diffusion with 8GB video RAM requirement.<br>
+A simple GUI for stable diffusion with 8GB video RAM required.<br>
 Each images takes about 10 minutes to get generated on a RTX 3050 with 8GB RAM<br><br>
 <br>
 The download package contains everything required - no installations besides dotNet are necessary.<br>